jimflores5/instant_nerdle_class_project/README.rst

 An adaptation to the adaptation is Instant Nerdle (https://instant.nerdlegame.com/).
 In this case, players know all the numbers and operators, but not their correct order.
-Players only get one attempt to enter the correct equation.
+Players get one attempt to enter the correct equation.

 Project
 -------